-21 Some covariates in each of these specifications are not reported in the accompanying tables.
+&lt;sup>25 Some covariates in each of these specifications are not reported in the accompanying tables.
 See the notes at the bottom of each table for additional included control variables.
 The estimates for these are available from the authors upon request.
 We also estimated models that include the share of students in a county enrolled in private schools and the results were unaffected.

-22 The standard deviation of case rates per capita in Washington and Michigan is 11.4 and 19.1, respectively.
+&lt;sup>26 The standard deviation of case rates per capita in Washington and Michigan is 11.4 and 19.1, respectively.